 The brand has over 90 million likes, and over 105 million follows on Facebook with great engagement on all the recipe posts.
 The Instagram account has over 39 million followers.
 The brand has also branched into branded cookware as of 2018.

-16. Procter and Gamble’s #DistanceDance on TikTok
+16. P&G’s #DistanceDance on TikTok

 Global consumer giant Procter and Gamble (P&G for short) tied up with TikTok mega-influencer Charli D’Amelio (over 50 million fans) to create a dance challenge video to raise awareness of and encourage social distancing.
-There are many elements to this campaign that have made it hugely successful.
-In terms of numbers, it doesn’t seem to be slowing down any time soon either.

 Partnering with an influencer who has a strong following is a strategy that many brands use to leverage a partner’s existing fanbase.
 P&G also chose TikTok to push its campaign because the platform is ideal for short-form mobile videos that are both educational and fun.
-Last but not least, who doesn’t like a fun dance challenge?

 The campaign reportedly resulted in over 8 billion views in the very first week of launching and currently has over 16 billion hashtag views.

-17. WWF’s “Endangered Emoji Index” on Twitter
+17. WWF’s Endangered Emoji campaign

 In 2015, the World Wildlife Fund (WWF) launched a 3-day campaign to highlight the cause of endangered species, talk about issues like deforestation, and encourage donations.
-The creative ad used emojis of 17 endangered species and encouraged retweeting, with the promise of converting the amount of retweets to a specific donation amount.
+The creative ad used emojis of 17 endangered species and encouraged retweeting, with the promise of converting retweets to a specific donation amount.

-This campaign is one of the best social media marketing examples we have that showcases a brilliant reworking of a common euphemism for breasts.
-It takes away the fear, but also educates how to perform a breast self-exam in a friendly manner.
+The campaign, the brainchild of founder Dr. Corrine Ellsworth-Beaumont MFA, Ph.D, was created with the intent of teaching about the symptoms of breast cancer and the process for detection.
+It’s a brilliant reworking of a common euphemism for breasts — it takes away the fear, but also educates how to perform a breast self-exam in a friendly manner.
 At the last count, according to the foundation’s website, the campaign has already reached 1 billion people.

-19. Always ‘#LikeAGirl’ campaign
+19. Always #LikeAGirl

 The phrase is so ingrained in our culture and so much a part of everyday parlance, that this video did wonders to encourage social change around why doing anything like a girl is nothing to be ashamed of.